There’s something magical about summer break when you’re still in school.

 Which brings us to summer; with more free time on your hands, it’s important you take time throughout the summer to deepen your relationships, especially with close friends who may not be in the same town as you this summer.

 There are lots of apps, beyond simply Facetime and texting, that make it easier to connect with friends who you can’t see in person.
-For example, Marco Polo is excellent for group video calls, and Voxer turns your phone into a walkie-talkie.
+For example, Marco Polo is excellent for group video calls, but even a simple group chat that you all use on WhatsApp, Discord, or iMessage will help.

 It’s also important to seek out opportunities to meet new people.
-Joining clubs, attending social events, and volunteering are great ways to expand your social circle.
-Do it now while you have free time.
+Joining clubs and attending social events are great ways to expand your social circle.
+Take a look on sites like Meetup.com and Eventbrite, or just visit your local library or community center to see what opportunities are out there.

 Test-drive life as a digital nomad